The Finance Office is responsible for the financial running of the College and its subsidiaries. We are located in the Cavendish building.

 Homerton College will again be offering an increased number of Internship Bursaries this year, made possible by a generous donation from Victoria Brahm, an alumna of the College (BEd 1980-84).
 The Bursaries are intended to support undergraduates and graduates (incl.
 PGCE) students who are seeking to undertake an internship, work experience or a research project that would have a potential benefit to their future careers.
 Further information is available online.
 The closing date is 17th May 2023.

 The Student Travel Award provides two Cambridge undergraduates with up to £1,000 each to travel separately throughout Europe during the summer, visiting Cambridge's volunteer-led Alumni Groups and promoting the Groups' activities to students.
 This is a great opportunity for students to develop their networks with alumni and visit locations of personal and career interests.

 Full details including how to apply are available on the CUDO website.

 Homerton Undergraduates who are unable to pay for vacation stay and have strong academically approved reasons to remain in Cambridge during the vacations can apply for a grant to help towards living costs whilst remaining in college.
 The Fund is means tested and only those eligible will be considered by the VSG Committee.
 All applications must have the support of their Tutor or Director of Studies (DoS).
-Easter term closing date 12th May 2022.
+Xmas vacation closing date Monday 7th November 2022.